 - Place the cooked slices in the oven at a low heat until you are ready to serve.

-- Once all of the pain perdu has been cooked, add chopped walnuts to the skillet, toasting for no more than 5 minutes.
+Once all the pain perdu has been cooked, add chopped walnuts to the skillet, toasting for no more than 5 minutes.

 - Sprinkle powdered sugar and a generous drizzle of Walnut Oil over the pain perdu.
 Serve with toasted walnuts and maple syrup.

 Stale bread is ideal for this recipe.
-Feel free to leave out overnight or lightly toast in the oven at a low heat for ten minutes in order to dry the bread.
+Feel free to leave out overnight or lightly toast in the oven at a low heat for ten minutes to dry the bread.